zkurtz/listwrap/README.md

 ## Development

-*Not* inside any virtual environment, do `pip install uv`.
+Do `pip install uv`.
 Then create and activate a virtual environment:
 ```
 function makenv {
     deactivate || true